rcpacini/LabVIEW-VI-Snippet/README.md

 ## Getting Started

-Refer to tht `/Examples/Example.vi` to Import or Export a VI Snippet image.
+Refer to the `/Examples/Example.vi` to Import or Export a VI Snippet image.

 ![VI-Snippet Example](/Demo.png)